-Ensuring fair pay and conducting worker consultations regarding rest periods

-To prevent fatigue-related accidents, it is crucial to set worker consultations on working hours and encourage workers to have sufficient rest periods.
-Long and exhausting shifts can impair concentration and increase the likelihood of accidents, and often workers have to engage in this due to unfair pricing.
+Ensuring fair pay and conducting worker consultations regarding rest periods can impair concentration and increase the likelihood of accidents, and often workers have to engage in this due to unfair pricing.
 This also connects to the broader issue of reckoning "active hours" in the platform economy and where workers are unpaid for "wait times" that can stretch for long hours in the aggregate, also factoring in the compounded costs they have to shoulder.
 All these compel them to extend total hours on the road.